concourse/rfcs/01-resources-v2/proposal.md

 ## Changes to Versioned Artifact resources

-* Add a `spaces` actopm, which is used to discover spaces.
+* Add a `spaces` action, which is used to discover spaces.

   It's not a verb, partly because most verbs would be ambiguous with `check`, and partly because the API is practically stateless; it just returns whatever